Back to GANs Hub

 The Optimal Discriminator

-For a fixed Generator $G$, the optimal Discriminator $D^*$ can be derived analytically.
-Taking the functional derivative of $V(D, G)$ with respect to $D(x)$ and setting it to zero:
+For a fixed $G$, the optimal $D^*$ has a closed form.
+Take the functional derivative of $V(D, G)$ with respect to $D(x)$ and set it to zero:

 $$ D^*(x) = \frac{p_{\text{data}}(x)}{p_{\text{data}}(x) + p_g(x)} $$